realplay outputWhen you use realplay, sometimes you would like

 unusable.
 But we simply could patch the linux kernel to let it

-save every output to /dev/dsp
+save every output to /dev/dsp into a regular file.

-Or, without entering kernel world, we could use ptrace
+Or, without entering kernel world, we could use ptrace too.

 Dario thought this idea was